melisa-abuin/cocktail-ideas/README.md

 # cocktail-ideas

-application made using React & Typescript that suggests cocktails that can be prepared with any of the ingredients you have at home
+This is an application made using React & Typescript that suggests cocktails that can be prepared with any of the ingredients you have at home

 ## Tech stack